trivago/cucable-plugin/README.md

 This plugin does the following:

 - Generate single [Cucumber](https://cucumber.io) features containing one single scenario each (scenario outlines are also split up into separate scenarios)
 - Generating [Cucumber](https://cucumber.io) runners
     - for every generated "single scenario" feature file or
     - for multiple generated "single scenario" feature files

-Those generated runners and features can then be used with [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) in order to parallelize test runs.
+Those generated runners and features can then be used with [Maven Surefire](http://maven.apache.org/surefire/maven-surefire-plugin/), [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) or directly in test runners like JUnit or TestNG in order to parallelize test runs.

-This also works for **non-english** feature files!
+This also works for **non-english** feature files - all language specific keywords in the source feature files are preserved in the generated ones!

 ## Cucable vs Cucumber native parallel runs